kapteyn-astro/kapteyn/SPHINX/allsky.rst

 Cylindrical Projections
 +++++++++++++++++++++++

-The native coordinate system origin of a Cylindrical projections coincides with the reference point.
+The native coordinate system origin of a Cylindrical projection coincides with the reference point.
 Therefore we set  :math:`(\phi_0, \theta_0) = (0,0)`

 Fig.12: Gall's stereographic projection (CYP)